ibm-ecosystem-engineering/SuperKnowa/9. AI Alignment Tool/readme.md

 ### The system returns an answer

-The user has the ability to rate the answer that was returned.
+The user has the ability to rate the answer that was returned, using a 5-star rating system.

 ![image](https://github.com/ibm-ecosystem-engineering/SuperKnowa/assets/111310676/cabbfc7d-74af-4ec0-8dd7-2a6dea3a4984)